crusader-mike/parray/README.md

 Another problem with C-style strings is the fact that all provided tools demand terminating nul.
 You can't read text file into memory, find a substring that interest you and process it in some way -- you have to copy it into another location, append nul and make sure you don't forget about freeing it later.
 Besides obvious performance loss it is inconvenient -- now you have to deal with lifetimes of additional objects.

-And finally, array-to-pointer decay is a constant PITA, especially if you write generic code.
+Also, array-to-pointer decay is a constant PITA, especially if you write generic code.
 The fact that arrays are second-class citizens in C++ often gets in a way, makes type system unnecessarily complicated.

+And finally, NULL pointer is not a NTBS -- often people forget that, which leads to mysterious crashes.

 ## std::basic_string\<T, Tr, A\>